Drone Mapping Training Course for Coastal Management and Seagrass Conservation

 Data analysis in Geographical Information Science (GIS)

-10-hour self-paced study guide to assist partners with the Federal Aviation Administration (FAA) Part 107 examination.
+The Part 107 exam requires specialized knowledge, and we recommend dedicating at least 10 hours to self-paced study to maximize chances of obtaining a passing grade.
 In order to fly drones for research purposes under the FAA’s Small UAS Rule (Part 107) in the U.S., one must obtain a Remote Pilot Certificate from the FAA.
 This certificate demonstrates that the remote pilot understands the regulations, operating requirements, and procedures for safely flying drones.

 Module Materials: